Can it be done?

 The most important thing is that you need to find a day where the humidity is zero, if not the process will be substantially harder.

-Using insulted gloves and a container at least double the size of the food you are freezing.
+Using insulated gloves and a container at least double the size of the food you are freezing.

 Place the food in the container and completely cover the food with dry ice.